Northampton: Memorials

 Northampton contains several significant war memorials.
 The Town and County War Memorial, unveiled in 1926, commemorates casualties of the First World War from all of Northamptonshire; it replaced a temporary cenotaph which stood in Abington Square from 1919.
 Designed by Sir Edwin Lutyens, it consists of two large obelisks and an altar-like stone sited in a small garden behind All Saints' Church.
 The Town and County memorial is a grade I listed building and part of a national collection of Lutyens' war memorials.
 As the Town and County memorial does not contain a list of names of the fallen, the Royal British Legion launched a campaign which resulted in the construction of a second memorial, dedicated solely to the town; this memorial, in Abington Square, takes the form of a garden of remembrance with the names of the dead inscribed on the garden walls.
 A bust of Edgar Mobbs was later moved into the garden; Mobbs was a rugby player for Northampton Saints who was killed while serving in the First World War.
+A memorial to Nobel Prize winner Francis Crick, who was born in Northampton, was installed on Abington street in 2005.
+The sculpture, Discovery by artist Lucy Glendinning, was funded by the Wilson Foundation.